Climate change in Florida: Wildfires

+Mitigation and adaptation

 State climate change policy

 The Florida Climate Protection Act of 2008 created the Florida Energy and Climate Commission.
 It also urged the Department of Environmental Protection to develop a greenhouse gas reduction strategy.
+However, the bill was never ratified and The Climate Protection Act was repealed in 2012.

 Governor Charlie Crist signed several executive orders related to climate change upon taking office.
 These executive orders included tailpipe emission limits for cars sold in Florida, called for reductions in the state's greenhouse gas emissions, and mandated a minimum of 20 percent renewable energy by 2020 for Florida's electric utilities.
 The Public Service Commission rejected six new coal-fired power plants under Crist.

 Governor Rick Scott "denied the idea of anthropogenic global warming" during his first election in 2010.
 Use of the term "climate change" was discouraged during his administration.
 He also eliminated mandates to reduce greenhouse gas emissions and appointed climate skeptics to posts such as the Public Service Commission.
 Scott vetoed $750,000 budgeted for pumping water out of Miami Beach, on the grounds that the money didn't provide "a clear statewide return for the investment," and did not reply directly when asked if he would support efforts to protect Miami's water supply.
 Scott was sued by a group of children aged 10–20 for his positions on climate.

 Governor Ron DeSantis established an Office of Resiliency and Coastal Protection.
 DeSantis was noted for actually speaking the word "climate change" in his statement: "This idea of – quote – 'climate change' has become politicized.
 My environmental policy is just to try to do things that benefit Floridians."
-However, DeSantis has not make climate mitigation, renewable energy, or greenhouse gas reduction a policy priority.
+However, DeSantis has not made climate mitigation, renewable energy, or greenhouse gas reduction a policy priority.
 In January 2020, DeSantis was given a D grade by the Sierra Club of Florida "for his work on environmental protection and sustainability."

 Florida's Republican candidates in local, state, and national office have emphasized risk mitigation and resilience for dealing with climate-related impacts, rather than climate mitigation efforts to prevent climate change.

 By contrast, South Florida Republicans, such as Miami-Dade County Mayor Carlos Giménez, Representative Carlos Curbelo, and former Representative Ileana Ros-Lehtinen, have said that "man-made climate change is real and needs to be taken seriously."

 Florida State Senator José Javier Rodriguez has attempted to draw attention to the problem of sunny day flooding by wearing black rainboots during legislative sessions.

-Polls show that 66% to 80% percent of Floridians think that climate change is occurring.

-Impact on transportation

-The Florida Department of Transportation has studied how to use greenhouse gas calculation tools as part of the transportation planning processes, and analyzes transportation infrastructure for impacts of sea level rise.